-Note: Reports had INITIAL REPORT DATES from December 31, 2009 through March 31, 2018.
-The eligible sample for this figure was 854,580 EVENT TYPES, all of which are shown in this figure.
+Note: Reports had INITIAL REPORT DATES from December 31, 2009 through December 12, 2019.
 The total number of EVENT TYPES is less than the total shown in the Data Submission Summary figures after application of exclusions and suppression of the Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES (please see the second Technical Note below for details).
 Reports could be associated with more than one EVENT TYPE.
-Percentages sum to 100 within each row, but the sum of percentages may not total 100 due to rounding.
+Percentages sum to 100% within each row, but the sum of percentages may not total 100% due to rounding.

 - In CFER-H V1.2, the EVENT TYPE is found in the HERF DE21 in response to the question: "Which of the following categories are associated with the event or unsafe condition?"
 The REPORT TYPE is found in the HERF DE3 in response to the question: "What is being reported?" - Some reports submitted via CFER-H V1.2 that were counted in the Data Submission Summary module were not counted in the Generic Patient Safety Concern module.
 Criteria for exclusion may be found in the CFER-H Event Descriptions.
-The excluded reports contained information that is not within the intended scope of CFER-H. For example, 2,438 Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module.
+The excluded reports contained information that is not within the intended scope of CFER-H. For example, Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module.
 It should also be noted that reports involving an Adverse reaction in patient to the administered substance without any apparent incorrect action have no further information associated with them.
 For this reason, frequencies and percentages displayed in the Data Submission Summary module differ from those shown in Generic Patient Safety Concern module.
 Criteria for exclusion may be found in the CFER-H Event Descriptions.
 A complete list of exclusion criteria for CFER-H V1.2 is located in Appendix A.